thomassidor/tinytricks/README.md

 ### Attenuator x8 (A8)
 Attenuates eight different signals the same amount.

+### Random Mute x8 (RM8 + RM8s)
+Randomly mutes a specified number of connected inputs.

+Connect your sources and outputs and set how many channels to mute randomly using the `MUTE` knob.
+When CV is connected the knob defines the average channels to mute.

+Send a trigger signal to `TRIG` to randomly select a new set of channels to mute.

+Available in mono (RM8) and stereo (RM8s) versions.

+### Random Mix x8 (RX8)
+Randomly mix up to 8 inputs into one output.
+The randomness is based on simplex noise.

+When set to `ON TRIG` the mix changes when a trigger signal is received on `TRIG`.
+When set to `FREE` the mix changes continously.

+`SPEED` changes the rate of change in the mix.

+`JITTER` introduces micro bumps in the change.
+Can e.g. be used to introduce a bit of local variance at slow speeds - if you want to avoid it to be too smooth and predictable.

+`PINNING` sets the amount that the mix value is pinned to either fully muted or fully open.
+The higher pinning the more of the time a channel will be either completely muted or fully passed through rather than somewhere in the middle.
+High pinning values also speeds up the rate at which the change moves from one point to another.

+### Simplex Noise (SN1 + SN8)
+Generates a smooth bipolar value based on simplex noise.
+Available in versions with 1 or 8 independent outputs.

+`SPEED` changes the rate of change the random values.

+`JITTER` introduces micro bumps in the random values.
+Can e.g. be used to introduce a bit of local variance at slow speeds - if you want to avoid it to be too smooth and predictable.

+`PINNING` sets the amount of time the value is pinned to either +5 or -5.
+The higher pinning the more of the time a channel will be either at minimum or maximum rather than somewhere in the middle.
+High pinning values also speeds up the rate at which the change moves from maximum to minimum.

 ### Wavetable Oscillator (WAVE)
 A wavetable style oscillator - with three seperate oscillators - where you can (and need to) capture your own waves.